UMWRG/demos/TrafficEquilibriumProblem/README.md

 -------------------------------
 - [Template.xml] (https://github.com/UMWRG/demos/tree/master/TrafficEquilibrium/template/TrafficEquilibriumModel/template>) : template which defines nodes and links and their attributes.
 - [network.csv] (https://github.com/UMWRG/demos/tree/master/TrafficEquilibrium/data>) : CSV files to load in Hydra Modeller which contain the network and scenario data.
-- [TrafficEquilibrium.gms](https://github.com/UMWRG/demos/tree/master/TrafficEquilibrium/model>) : The current version of the GAS trade model GAMS code
+- [TrafficEquilibrium.gms](https://github.com/UMWRG/demos/tree/master/TrafficEquilibrium/model>) : The current version of the Traffic Equilibrium model GAMS code
 - [input.txt](https://github.com/UMWRG/demos/tree/master/TrafficEquilibrium/model/input.txt>)    : The input file for the model, containing the network information and data.
 This is the file Hydra creates using the GAMS App.

 Purpose of Model